kosli-dev/cli/docs.merkely.com/content/getting_started/report_environment.md

 Click the "Add environment" button to create a new Merkely **environment**.
 On the next page you'll have to select the type - for the purpose of this guide we'll use 'Kubernetes cluster'.

 Next, you need to give your **environment** a name - it doesn't have to be the same name you use for the actual environment, but it certainly helps to identify it in the future.
-In this guide we'll use **test-env** as the name of the **environment**.
+In this guide we'll use **github-k8s-test** as the name of the **environment**.
 You also need to provide the description of the environment.
 You'll find this helpful as the number of your environments increases.

 Click "Save Environment" and you're ready to move on to the next step.